 Flash Type: Low Glow IR

 As expected, the picture quality is very similar to the previous edition of the Spypoint Solar-Dark trail and game camera.
 Daytime pictures have bright color, average clarity and plenty of depth whether the camera was placed in bright sunlight or heavy timber.

 Night pictures have pros and cons.
 There is a decent amount of flash range, but the pictures do have a slight halo (more light in the center of the image - less on the edges of the photo).
-The Solar game trail camera has three modes in the settings that control night image quality:
+The Spypoint Solar-Dark trail and game camera has three modes in the settings that control night image quality: